 2.0T Carbon Cleaning and Diagnosis

-Should your engine use oil and carbon up until it runs wrong, this is the procedure we use to diagnose and repair or to decarbonize your motor.
+Should your engine use oil and carbon up until it runs wrong, this is the procedure we use to diagnose and decarbonize your motor.
 Eventually all direct injection engines need carbon cleaning.